ahillss/ReverseEngineeringNotes/README.md

 * helps to give a general idea and control flow of the program/disassembly
 * useful for identifying global variables and the virtual tables of classes
 * a good one is [IDA](https://www.hex-rays.com/products/ida/)
-* generated code will not have completely valid syntax (as extra information is inserted) and will often be missing type information (except for their byte sizes)
+* generated code will not be completely valid syntax (as extra information is inserted) and will often be missing type information (except for their byte sizes)

 ## Learning assembly

-There are two main assembly styles to choose from, Intel and AT&T. I prefer Intel as it is less cluttered, but once you have learned one you can look up the [differences](http://www.imada.sdu.dk/Courses/DM18/Litteratur/IntelnATT.htm) ([archived](http://archive.is/f1dul)) and have no trouble using the other.
+There are two main assembly styles to choose from, Intel and AT&T. I prefer Intel as it is less cluttered, but once you have learned one you can look up the [differences](http://www.imada.sdu.dk/Courses/DM18/Litteratur/IntelnATT.htm) ([archived](http://archive.is/f1dul)).

 For Intel the book [PC Assembly Language](http://pacman128.github.io/pcasm/) by Paul A. Carter is freely available.